October 30, 2025 (2mo ago) — last updated December 23, 2025 (8d ago)

 9. Two‑Chairs / Empty‑Chair Dialogue

-The empty‑chair technique, rooted in Gestalt therapy, helps people voice difficult feelings by addressing an empty chair as if the person or issue were present.
-It’s useful for clarifying emotions and rehearsing tough conversations before bringing them to your partner.
+The empty‑chair technique, from Gestalt therapy, helps people voice difficult feelings by addressing an empty chair as if the person or issue were present.
+It clarifies emotions and allows you to rehearse tough conversations before speaking with your partner.

 How to practice